 git rebase --interactive uses the

-master branch to build a list of commits since
+main branch to build a list of commits since

 branch creation.
 Sometimes you don’t want this behavior, though.
 Here are other use cases that might